 HOW GOVERNANCE AFFECTS ME

 Participation in governance is valued and necessary for our success.
 Your participation in governance serves both you and your university by: accelerating your professional development; acquainting you with critical issues affecting the university; demonstrating the commitment of you, your department, and your college to academic leadership; ensuring that more perspectives are brought to bear on matters affecting the university’s continued success.

 KEY BODIES OF THE GOVERNANCE STRUCTURE

 Senate – The principal academic body.
 One of the largest and most influential governing bodies at the university.
 The Senate is composed of faculty, staff, students, and administrators that are peer-elected, volunteer, or appointed.
 The primary function of the senate is to advise the university chancellor on virtually all campus policy matters and concerns, including but not limited to education, budget, personnel, campus-community, long range plans, facilities, and faculty, staff, and student affairs (subject to the limitations imposed by laws or mandates from the University of Wisconsin System Board of Regents or the chancellor.)
-Faculty Senate, Academic Staff Senate, Classified Staff Senate, and Student Senate
+Faculty Senate, Academic Staff Senate, University Staff Senate, and Student Senate